THE SAPPHIRE RUNNING ZONE RUNNER STORIES

 The podcast emphasizes personal running journeys, the challenges faced, and the fundraising efforts for various charities.
 Episodes feature topics like overcoming medical conditions, personal challenges, and the significance of community support in running, including inspiring stories like Frank completing three half marathons for charity and Ally managing knee injuries while fundraising for scoliosis.

-For more podcasts head to https://www.sapphirerunningzone.com/podcasts.
-We have 3 channels, one on training and fundraising support, this one on runner stories and a third for members only.
-If you’d to be the focus on one just let us know using the chat function on the homepage.
+For more podcasts go to https://www.sapphirerunningzone.com/podcasts.
+We have two channels, this one and for members only.
+If you’d to be the focus of one just let us know using the chat function on the homepage.

 PODCAST NOTES